Updated on June 16th, 2022 by Bob Ciura

 There are many good reasons for income investors to consider the Dividend Aristocrats.
 Investing naturally carries risk, but the Dividend Aristocrats have maintained long track records of consistent dividend increases.
 They have also proven to generate higher returns than the overall market in the past decade.

 We believe this is because Dividend Aristocrats widely possess durable competitive advantages, leadership positions in their specific industries, and long-term growth potential.
 These qualities allow them to raise their dividends each year without interruption.

 Many Dividend Aristocrats have increased their dividends for 50 years or longer.
-The Dividend Aristocrats list is diversified across market sectors, as indicated by the image below:
+The Dividend Aristocrats list is diversified across market sectors.

 We recommend investors purchase individual Dividend Aristocrats with expected returns above 10% per year over the next five years.
 We provide full reports which detail our expected returns for hundreds of stocks, including the Dividend Aristocrats, in the Sure Analysis Research Database.

 But for many investors, ETFs could be a suitable alternative.
 If an investor would rather own all the Dividend Aristocrats at once, the ProShares S&P 500 Dividend Aristocrats ETF (NOBL) is the best choice.